September 26, 2013

-Alibaba Holding Group Ltd., is a network of e-commerce B2B businesses constituting an online marketplace, shopping search engine, retail and payment platforms and more.
-It is led by Chairman Jack Ma, whose net worth is $3.6 billion as compiled by In the same way that PayPal serves Amazon and eBay, Alipay serves Alibaba.
-It is theonline payment services provider founded by the Alibaba group in 2004 that allows individuals and businesses to make secure payments online.
-Alipay has collaborated with VISA and some leading Chinese banks including Bank of China, China Construction Bank, Agricultural Bank of China, the Industrial and Commercial Bank of China.
+Alibaba Holding Group Ltd., is a network of e-commerce B2B businesses constituting an online marketplace, shopping search engine, retail & payment platforms, and more.
+It is led by Chairman Jack Ma, whose net worth is $3.6 billion.
+Alipay serves Alibaba in the same way that PayPal serves Amazon and eBay.
+It is the online payment services provider founded by the Alibaba group in 2004 that allows individuals and businesses to make secure payments online.
+Alipay has collaborated with VISA and some leading Chinese banks, including Bank of China, China Construction Bank, Agricultural Bank of China, and the Industrial & Commercial Bank of China.

-According to a China Post report, Alipay had 800 million registered accounts by the end of April 2013 making it the largest in the world.
-PayPal claims 132 million registered users across 193 countries.
+According to a report by the China Post, Alipay had 800 million registered accounts by the end of April 2013, making it the largest in the world.
+PayPal claims 132 million users across 193 countries.

-Tencent Holdings, founded in 1998 by Chairman and CEO Pony Ma, provides Internet, mobile, and telecommunication value-added services in Chinaand is Alipay’s main competitor in the payments industry.
+Tencent Holdings, founded in 1998 by Chairman & CEO Pony Ma, provides Internet, mobile, and telecommunication value-added services in China and is Alipay’s main competitor in the payments industry.

 Tenpay offers two payments options: